illinoistech-itm/jhajek/itmt-430/project-tutorials/Getting-Started-three-tier-web-app-tutorial/Readme.md

 A [file provisioner](https://developer.hashicorp.com/packer/docs/provisioners/file "webpage for packer file provisioner documentation") allows you to securely upload files from your local system to the virtual machine being built.
 This is a simple way to insert a private key and an ssh config file to a virtual machine template.
 Later you can use a [shell provisioner](https://developer.hashicorp.com/packer/docs/provisioners/shell "webpage for shell provisioner documentation") to do the cloning of your private team repo.

-Taking a look at the example Packer build template, `proxmox-jammy-ubuntu-three-tier-template.pkr.hcl` we added two file provisioners under the `build` block.

 ```hcl
 build {